6 Reasons Why You Should Not Post Inspirational Quotes

 A few weeks ago, I published a blog on translation quotes.
 My intention was to make it easier for translators and entrepreneurs in the translation business to add these quotes to their content.
 I wanted to introduce the blog with a bit of theory on why it is good to share quotes.
 As I was looking for some background information, all I could find were reasons not to share inspirational quotes.

-Given the vast amount of inspirational quotes shared on social media as well as in the real, offline world, this surprised me, even though I am not a big fan of inspirational quotes either (I often find them to be too sentimental).
-This blog shares reasons why you should not post inspirational quotes, so that you as an entrepreneur, CEO or marketer can decide for yourself whether the quote you want to share is truly worth it.
+Given the vast amount of inspirational quotes shared on social media as well as in the real, offline world, this surprised me, even though I am not a big fan of inspirational quotes either.
+This blog shares reasons why you should not post inspirational quotes, so that you can decide for yourself whether the quote you want to share is truly worth it.

 Your inspirational quotes are uninspiring